 A competition was held between the six external collection companies that manage the Bank's retail portfolio to choose only three strategic allies for 2021, and therefore, the collection team was restructured into 6 implant supervisors to monitor the three external companies for both portfolio segments (Individuals and Pymes).
 In addition, two professionals from other areas were incorporated to support disbursements of the Refinancings (coordination and registration), preventive management testings, support the supervision of external entities while the implant model was being developed and monitoring of the collection pilots was performed.
+On the other hand, we added new risk management channels, such as the telephone collection over the preventive stage (formerly done only via text messaging) and digital channels over the past-due stage.
+Ultimately, we provide our customers new ways of addressing their issues, such as refinancing via telephone call, special condonations and amortizations via points of sales.

-Notes to the Interim Consolidated Financial Statements At March 31, 2021 and December 31, 2020
+Notes to the Consolidated Financial Statements At June 30, 2021 and December 31, 2020